Thanjavur: Tourism and culture

 The Saraswathi Mahal Library, established around 1700 and located in the premises of the palace, contains over 30,000 Indian and European manuscripts written on palm leaf and paper.
 Over eighty per cent of its manuscripts are in Sanskrit and many of them are on palm leaves.
 The Tamil works include treatises on medicine, and commentaries on Sangam literature.
 The Rajaraja Chola art gallery is located inside the palace – it has a large collection of stone and bronze images from the ninth to 12th centuries.
 Most of the idols present in the gallery were collected from various temples in the Thanjavur district.
 The Sivaganga Park is situated to the east of the Brihadeeswarar Temple and encompasses the Sivaganga Tank believed to have been built by the king Raja Raja Chola.
 It was created as a people's park by the Tanjore municipality in 1871–72.
 It has a collection of plants, animals and birds and serves as a zoo for children within the city.

 Schwartz Church, a historic monument located in the palace garden, was built in 1779 by Serfoji II as a token of affection for Rev. C.V.
 Schwartz of the Danish Mission.
 There are five museums in the city, namely: Archeological Museum, Tamil University Museum located with the Tamil University premises, the Saraswathi Mahal Library Museum located inside the Saraswathi Mahal, Nayak Durbar Hall Art Museum and Rajaraja Chola Museum.
 Raja Rajan Manimandapam is one of the tourist attractions in Thanjavur, built during the Thanjavur Tamil Conference in 1991.
 "Sangeetha Mahal" has a permanent handicrafts exhibition centre.
 Thanjavur is the cradle for many of the arts and crafts in South India.
 Carnatic music was codified in Thanjavur and the art flourished during the Nayak rule in the 16th century.
 Bharathanatyam, a classical dance form of South India, had its major styles developed in Thanjavur.

 Sathaya Thiruvizha is the annual birthday festival of Raja Raja Chola held during October every year.
 Thanjavur is the base for the Tyagaraja Aradhana, a Carnatic music festival held annually during January – February at Thiruvaiyaru, located 13 km away from the city.
 Thanjavur painting is a major form of classical South Indian painting from Thanjavur.
 It dates back to about the 1600s, the period of Nayakas of Thanjavur, who encouraged art, classical dance and music literature, both in Telugu and Tamil.
 The art is usually a combination of raised and painted surfaces, with the Hindu god Krishna being the most popular image depicted.
-In modern times, these paintings have become souvenirs of festive occasions in South India, wall decors, and collectors' items for art lovers.
+In modern times, these paintings have become souvenirs of festive occasions in South India, wall decors, and collector's items for art lovers.